Boning1011/linux-renderfarm-docs/README.md

         sudo systemctl restart systemd-resolved
         ```
 4. **PDG Deadline Scheduler**
-   - error: This command does not support “RunCommandForRepository”
+   - Error: "This command does not support 'RunCommandForRepository'"

         Great Clayton Krause from Thinkbox forum provided this solution and worked for me:

         >Firstly, IT had to open up some ports on our internal network.
         >
         >From there, the ports had to be set on the DeadlinesSchedular -